Digital Advertising Fraud is not new, but in recent years it has become a much larger and more complicated problem.

 How Significant is the Threat?

-Estimates of how bad the ad fraud threat actually is vary, sometimes wildly, but eMarketer recently reported that current estimates of the total cost vary anywhere from $6.5 billion to as much as $19 billion dollars annually.
+Estimates of how bad the ad fraud threat actually varies, sometimes wildly, but eMarketer recently reported that current estimates of the total cost vary anywhere from $6.5 billion to as much as $19 billion dollars annually.

 To make sure your advertising dollars are being spent wisely, it is critical that you understand what ad fraud is, how it occurs and how to prevent it.